Private Rented Sector MEES Training

-- Consent to carry out improvement works can not be obtained from tenants or the Local Authorty.
+- Consent to carry out improvement works can not be obtained from tenants or the Local Authority.

 - When a lease is less than 6 months or more than 99 years.

-Exemptions last for five years and will need to be need to be independently verfied, before being lodged on a centralised register.
+Exemptions last for five years and will need to be independently verified, before being lodged on a centralised register.

 Penalties for failure to comply